«After the first week of volunteering, it was clear to me that I wanted to make a longer-term and sustainable commitment to displaced people.»

 Oct 2015 - Mar 2016

 After she founded SAO in February 2016, the association continued to be active on the beaches with several volunteers.
-At night, there was a lookout for boats north of the island and on the coast around the airport.
-At the critical moment of landing, the frightened and wet refugees were supported and provided with first aid, dry clothes, water and energy bars on land.
-The SAO van transported elderly, physically challenged and injured people to the UNHCR buses that took the people to the camp for registration.
+At night, a lookout was posted for boats north of the island and along the coast around the airport.
+At the critical moment of landing, the frightened, wet refugees were supported and provided with first aid, dry clothes, water, and energy bars on the ground.

 Name and logo